 so important to not only be kind to yourself, Shenoy says, but to remember that, usually, no one judges you nearly as harshly as you judge yourself.

 "We’ve all heard that condescending voice within us that tells us that we’re not good enough or that we don’t do enough," Shenoy tells Elite Daily.
 "It affects how we feel about ourselves, the way we relate to others, and most importantly, our self-worth."

 According to the life coach, it's absolutely possible to overcome the nasty effects of your inner critic by becoming more aware of the unpleasant emotions it brings up, and processing them in a healthy way.
 "By toning down the harsh voice of the inner critic," she says, "you’ll be able to hear the more loving, compassionate, and wise part of you that believes in your worth."

-And you are worth it, y'all.
+are worth it, y'all.
 We all are.